 The only badge scanning will happen for paid lunches or labs.
 Other than that, woo-hoo, no long lines to enter your classes.
 Or worse, no leaving a class if you arrived early to come back in.

 If you opted to have it mailed to you.
 If you misplace it, you’ll be charged a $5 replacement fee.
 When you enter the Salt Palace, you should encounter stations to pick up your lanyard and swag bag!!!

-For those who opted to pick up your badge you have to go back to the entrance between 200 and 300 West on the South Temple side of the convention center.
-Then you’ll have a long hike to the main events of RootsTech, but the trade off should be shorter lines than last year.
+For those who opted to pick up your badge, you have to go back to the entrance between 200 and 300 West on the South Temple side of the convention center.
+Then you’ll have a long hike to the main events of RootsTech, but the trade-off should be shorter lines than last year.
 Fingers crossed!

 Tip 2: Plan Your Schedule in Advance

 The number one reason folks go to RootsTech is for the classes.
 You have over 250 sessions to choose from.
 The Mobile App, which you can download here, can help you plan your schedule, but sometimes the format is hard to visualize.
 As such, we created a quick guide to help you see the various class tracks.
-It’s free and mostly up-to-date.
+It’s free and most up-to-date.